 Instructions

-• Once the tea has steeped, remove the strainer with the leaves.
-While the tea is still hot, add sugar, sweetened condensed milk and evaporated milk, stirring until fully dissolved.
+• While the tea is still hot, stir in the sweetened condensed milk and evaporated milk until fully combined.

 Notes